 Let us now have a look at the roles of these macronutrients and micronutrients.

 All the essential elements perform several functions like they maintain the osmotic concentration of the cell sap, have buffering action, show enzymatic activity and act as a major constituent of macromolecules and coenzymes.
 Functions of some important elements are as follows:

 Nitrogen: It is required by plants in large amounts.
 It is taken in the form of ions from the soil.
 It is required for the division of cells.
 It is the major constituent of proteins, vitamins, hormones etc.

 Phosphorus: It is a constituent of cell membranes, proteins, and nucleic acids and is required for certain important reactions.

 Potassium: It is a mineral that is required in the growing parts of the plants in large amounts.
 It is also required for the opening and closing of stomata.
-It helps in activation of enzymes and helps in maintaining turgidity of the cell.
+It helps in the activation of enzymes and helps in maintaining the turgidity of the cell.

 Calcium: It is required during cell division and in the normal functioning of the cell membrane.
 Metabolic activities are also regulated by this mineral.

 Magnesium: It is involved in the activation of enzymes in respiration and photosynthesis and helps in the synthesis of DNA and RNA.
 It is also an important constituent of ribosomes and helps in maintaining the structure of the ribosome.